4GeeksAcademy/blog/blog/how-long-does-it-take-to-learn-python.us.md

 author: "4GeeksAcademy"
 excerpt: "Discover the answer to the burning question: How long does it take to learn Python?
 Explore the different factors that can affect your learning journey."
 template: "post"
-title: "How Long does it take to learn Python?"
+title: "How Long Does it Take to Learn Python?"

 ---

-The time needed to learn python depends on many factors like previous experience with coding or personal motivation, but usually take a few months for most of the people to learn how to code with Python, master it will take longer.

-Python is a coding language that's taking the world by storm - and the question in everyone's mind is, “How long does it take to learn Python?”
-The short answer is that learning Python can take from a few weeks to a few months, or - especially if you intend to master it may take quite a few years even.
-It all depends on to what extent you want to learn.
+The time needed to learn Python depends on many factors like previous experience with coding or personal motivation but usually takes a few months for most people to learn how to code with Python, mastering it will take longer.
+Learning Python can take from a few weeks to a few months, in case you intend to master it, be prepared it may take quite a few years to do so.
+It all depends on how much you want to learn.

-A shorter time frame only works if you're looking for a basic understanding of the coding language.
-If you're aiming to master it, however, you'll need a little more time, especially with how much the language has evolved in recent years.
-You can see that the question of “How long to learn Python?”
-Isn't that simple to answer but it' one we’ll do our level best to help you figure out!
-Stick with us to find out, “How fast can I learn Python?” because we’re here to tell you everything you need to know.
+A shorter time frame only works if you’re looking for a basic understanding of the coding language.
+If you’re aiming to master it, however, you’ll need a little more time, especially with how much the language has evolved in recent years.

 ## How Long Does It Take To Learn Python From Scratch?

 If you’re fresh on the scene for [Python](www.4geeks.com/technology/python) coding or any coding, learning becomes a little more difficult in terms of getting used to the syntax and context in which you’re using the language.
-While an advantage is that you don’t have to unlearn any coding habits from other languages, a disadvantage is that you’re learning an entirely new language from scratch.
-Therefore, the answer to “How long does it take to learn Python from scratch?” is that it can take several months, most of which are just relegated to getting into the habit of coding and the Python syntax, as well as learning how to navigate its libraries, frameworks, and building basic applications.
+While an advantage of being fresh is that you don’t have to unlearn any coding habits from other languages, a disadvantage is that you’re learning an entirely new language from scratch.
+Learning Python iwht no previous experience can take several months, most of which are just relegated to getting into the habit of coding and the Python syntax, as well as learning how to navigate its libraries, frameworks, and building basic applications.

 ## How Long Does It Take To Learn Python To Get A Job?

-The specific type of job you're looking for matters a lot regarding what level of Python coding you need to be an expert at.
-While Python has made its name in countless industries, including web development and [data science](https://admin.4geeks.com/media/asset/data-science-bootcamp), not every application is as hectic as the others.For example, entry-level jobs in data analysis fields might take as little as a few months of pre-application prep, but higher-level, more advanced positions in fields such as engineering, machine learning, and artificial intelligence, will require a lot of dedication and time - it can require you to have years of experience.
+It depends on the specific type of job you’re looking for, the nature of the job matters regarding what level of Python coding you need to be an expert at.
+While Python has made its name in countless industries, including web development and [data science](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning), not every application is as hectic as the others.
+For example, entry-level jobs in data analysis fields might take as little as a few months of pre-application prep, but higher-level, more advanced positions in fields such as engineering, machine learning, and artificial intelligence, will require a lot of dedication and time.

 ## How Fast Can I Learn Python?

-Speed is every new learner's concern, and it's true that since you'll want to jump into the practical application of this skill as soon as possible, the fastest you can learn this skill… still depends.
-If you’ve got the dedication, the time, the preferred learning method - and all the other factors affecting the learning time, as clarified further in this article, then it might even be as quick as five to six weeks.
-But, again, that’s a highly selective answer based on everything going your way and you having a natural affinity to Python (and, likely, previous programming experience in other coding languages).
+Speed is every new learner’s concern, and it’s true that since you’ll want to jump into the practical application of this skill as soon as possible, the fastest you can learn this skill, it still depends.
+If you’ve got the dedication, the time, the preferred learning method along with all the other factors affecting the learning time, as clarified further in this article, then it might even be as quick as five to six weeks..

 The more likely answer to this is one or two months, but don’t worry, that’s still a decently short amount of time!
-Before you know it, the time will have passed, and you will have the fundamentals, of course, this is only referring to the fundamentals, mastering a computer language is another ballgame entirely.
+Before you know it, the time will have passed, and you will have the fundamentals.
+Of course, this is only referring to the fundamentals, mastering a computer language is another ballgame entirely.

 ## How Long Does It Take To Master Python?